FD$^2$: A Dedicated Framework for Fine-Grained Dataset Distillation: Experiments

 \paragraph{Comparative Methods.} Comparison of FD$^{2}$ is performed with three state-of-the-art dataset distillation baselines under the same experimental environment on a single H200 GPU.
 Since FD$^{2}$ is designed for the decoupled distillation paradigm, SRe$^{2}$L++~\cite{CVDD} is selected as the primary baseline.
 This method extends SRe$^{2}$L~\cite{SRe2L} through stronger data augmentation and batch-specific soft labels.
 To evaluate plug-and-play transferability, FADRM+~\cite{FADRM} is also included.
 FADRM+ is an ensemble-based decoupled method that improves both efficiency and performance through multi-scale residual connections.
 In addition, RDED~\cite{RDED} is adopted as a representative approach that constructs distilled sets by cropping real images, which can be interpreted as exploiting localized regions during the distillation process.

 In cross-architecture generalization experiments and ablation studies, CUB-200-2011 is used as the default dataset unless otherwise specified.
-Additional comparisons and efficiency analysis with other advanced methods on fine-grained datasets are provided in the Appendix.
+The supplementary material provides additional ablation studies, further comparisons with other advanced methods on fine-grained datasets, and efficiency analysis.